The spirit of holiday cheer encourages us towards generosity, and toy drives are a great way to help kids get into the giving.

 Through People’s Resource Center’s annual Share the Spirit program, families will drive through the DuPage County Fairgrounds to pick up their gifts.
-PRC is collecting new books, games, 12″ or smaller stuffed animals, and new-with-tags blankets.
-They’ve also set up wish lists for Amazon, MOORE Toys & Gadgets, Target, and Walmart so you can shop and have gifts sent to them directly.
+PRC is collecting new books, games, 12″ or smaller stuffed animals, and new-with-tags blankets, and gift cards.
+Please note: they are not collecting toys this year.
+They’ve also set up wish lists for Amazon, Target, and Walmart so you can shop and have gifts sent to them directly.
 See their website for more information.

-Drop-off at the Wheaton location (201 S. Naperville Road) or the Westmont location (104 Chestnut Avenue) Mondays and Fridays from 8am – 4pm or Tuesdays–Thursdays from 1pm – 4:30pm.
-The drive runs now through November 28, 2022.
+Drop-off at the Wheaton location (201 S. Naperville Road) or the Westmont location (104 Chestnut Avenue).
+Hours vary by location, make sure to check the website before you go.
+The drive runs now through November 27, 2023.

 Donations to the Ronald McDonald House help them carry out their mission of caring for families of children with complex medical needs.
-The wishlist can be found here.
-There are five houses in the Chicagoland area, and they all have linked their Amazon wishlists to request donations as well:
+There are six houses in the Chicagoland area, and they all have linked their Amazon wishlists to request donations as well: